Donations

 How Often Can You Donate Platelets?

 One of the absolute best parts of platelet donation?
 You can give much more frequently and save many more lives as a result!
 While you can only donate whole blood every 56 days, platelet donors can give every seven days, up to 24 times a year.
+That kind of consistency is a BIG DEAL for patients who depend on platelets daily.

 Another perk?
 Platelets are most often given at one of our 17 donor centers, where we can make donors comfortable with reclining chairs and individual televisions.
 We’ll also provide plenty of snacks and drinks to keep you feeling strong during your donation.
 The platelet donation process is performed through an apheresis machine in which blood is removed, spun through a machine to remove the needed part, and then returned to the body.
 The full donation takes about two hours.